WhatIsRove/ds-serverless-exam-2024/README.md

 Deploy the app to your AWS account (cdk deploy).

-The app is very similar to one of the demo apps discussed in the lectures that illustrated the SQS service.
-The architecture has been slightly changed.
-A lambda function generates test data (Orders) and publishes them to an SNS topic.
-The topic has an SQS subscriber, which, in turn, has a lambda consumer.
+The app resembles the REST web API you developed in the labs.
+Two new DynamoDB tables are included:

+1. Movie Awards - Stores information about awards won by a movie, e.g. Oscars, Golden Globe, etc
+1. Movie Crew - Stores data about the crew associated with a movie, e.g. director, cameras, producer, etc

-Examine all aspects of the stack and the lambda functions. __Do not change the code.__
+Examine all aspects of the code related to these tables, e.g. seeding, types, etc. Also, examine the REST API stack code and the lambda functions. __Do not change the code.__

 When you have fully understood the app, you may destroy the stack.
 However, redeploy the app again the day before the exam and leave it deployed.